Search for a Course

 MET CS 520 Information Structures with Java

-Undergraduate Prerequisites: Prerequisites: MET CS 201, Introduction to Programming (On Campus and Blended); MET CS 200, Fundamentals of Information Technology (Online O nly) - This course covers the concepts of object-oriented approach to software design and development using the Java programming language.
-It includes a detailed discussion of programming concepts starting with the fundamentals of data types, control structures methods, classes, applets, arrays and strings, and proceeding to advanced topics such as inheritance and polymorphism, interfaces, creating user interfaces, exceptions, and streams.
-Upon completion of this course the students will be able to apply software engineering criteria to design and implement Java applications that are secure, robust, and scalable.
-Prereq: MET CS 200 or MET CS 300 or Instructor's Consent.
+Prerequisite: MET LB 102 or consent of instructor.
 Not recommended for students without a programming background.
-For undergraduate students: This course may not be taken in conjunction with METCS232.
-Only one of these courses can be counted towards degree requirements. [ 4 cr. ]
+Explore the concepts of object-oriented approach to software design and development using the Java programming language.
+You will engage in a detailed discussion of programming concepts starting with the fundamentals of data types, control structures methods, classes, applets, arrays and strings, and proceeding to advanced topics such as inheritance and polymorphism, interfaces, creating user interfaces, exceptions, and streams.
+Upon completion of this course, you will be able to apply software engineering criteria to design and implement Java applications that are secure, robust, and scalable. [ 4 cr. ]

 MET CS 521 Information Structures with Python